artefactual/archivematica/src/MCPServer/install/README.md

 ## Introduction

-Archivematica components can be configured using multipe methods.
+Archivematica components can be configured using multiple methods.
 All components follow the same pattern:

 1. **Environment variables** - setting a configuration parameter with an